That can turn anyone into an auto buying expert.

 For example, a financial institution might offer a dealer up to $1,000 for placing an auto loan with their institution.
-With a commission like that, it’s easy to understand why a dealer might steer you to into that loan, even if it’s not in your best interests.
+With a commission like that, it’s easy to understand why a dealer might steer you toward that specific loan, even if it’s not in your best interests.
 UCCU pays a reasonable commission to dealers who help our members get their loan setup at the dealership.

-Also, be leery of accepting 0% dealer financing, which is usually offered in lieu of a large cash rebate.
-In most cases, taking the cash rebate and then financing with UCCU would save you more money.
+Also, be cautious of accepting 0% dealer financing, which is usually offered in lieu of a large cash rebate.
+In most cases, taking the cash rebate and then financing with UCCU saves you more money.

 5. Know the Process Start to Finish